Why Crate Training a Dog is Beneficial

 Introduce the Crate Gradually

 Introduce the crate gradually, allowing your dog to explore and become comfortable with it at their own pace.
-You can start by placing treats or toys in the crate, and then gradually increasing the amount of time your dog spends inside.
+You can start by placing treats or toys in the crate, then gradually increasing the time your dog spends inside.

 Use Positive Reinforcement